deejff/DataGridBundle/README.md

 }
 ```

-######The aim of FilterQueryBuilder is a modify query after submit filters.
-Your own query builder have to implement FilterQueryBuilderInterface eg:
+###### The aim of FilterQueryBuilder is to modify query after submitting filters.
+Your own query builder has to implement FilterQueryBuilderInterface eg:

 ```php
 class FilterQueryBuilder implements FilterQueryBuilderInterface